Back to Blog

 Gartner's 2025 prediction that 33% of enterprise software will include agentic AI by 2028 (up from <1% in 2024) signals that the vendor landscape will consolidate.
 Choosing a well-funded platform (PolyAI's $200M+, Retell's $50M ARR trajectory) or a vendor with deep operational expertise reduces the risk of being stranded on an abandoned platform.

 The key analyst insight: implementation model matters more than model quality.
-The underlying LLMs are converging in capability.
-The differentiation is in deployment architecture, integration depth, and operational management.
+The underlying LLMs (the large language models that power each platform's understanding) are converging in capability, so the differentiation is in deployment architecture, integration depth, and operational management.
 This is why the build vs buy decision is the most consequential choice in voice AI procurement.

 Frequently Asked Questions